DataEngineersNZ/dbt-snowflake-datops-utils/docs/macros_unit_tests.md

 {% enddocs %}

 {% docs input_mapping_description %}
-    descibes macro should be replacing the source or references in the test
+    Specifies which 'ref' or 'source' macros should be replaced with the relevant test macro

     example: